DevExpress/devextreme-documentation/includes/dataviz-ref-gauges-indicator-types-snippet.md

             value: 40,
             valueIndicator: { // or subvalueIndicator
                 type: "${{indicatorTypeCamelCase}}",
-                // The rest of the indicator options go here }
+                // The rest of the indicator properties go here }
         });
     });